Aimery of Limoges

 Aimery or Aymery of Limoges (died c.
 1196), also Aimericus in Latin, Aimerikos in Greek and Hemri in Armenian, was a Roman Catholic ecclesiarch in Frankish Outremer and the fourth Latin Patriarch of Antioch from c.
 1140 until his death.
 Throughout his lengthy episcopate he was the most powerful figure in the Principality of Antioch after the princes, and often entered into conflict with them.
 He was also one of the most notable intellectuals to rise in the Latin East.

 Aimery was a nobleman of high rank, wealthy and worldly.
+According to later Carmelite writers, he was the uncle of Berthold of Calabria and was from Malifaye in France.
 He was an intellectual with sound knowledge of both Greek and Latin as well as some vernaculars.
 He may have been the first to translate parts of the Bible into a Romance language, namely Castilian.
 As a scholar he was well-informed about Greek history.
 He wrote to Hugh Etherian requesting the commentaries of John Chrysostom on the Pauline epistles, the acts of the Council of Nicaea, and a history of the Byzantine emperors "from the time their emperors split away from the Roman Empire until the present day."
 He also fulfilled a request of Pope Eugenius III for a Latin translation of Chrysostom's commentary on the Gospel of Matthew by sending an original Greek manuscript to Rome.
 As bishop Aimery sought to control the hermits who inhabited the Black Mountain, ordering each to have his own spiritual adviser.

 Disputed succession (1140–49)

 Aimery's succession to the patriarchate was disputed.
-His predecessor, Ralph de Domfront, was not dead, but rather had been deposed and was arguing to Pope Innocent II to be reinstated.
+His predecessor, Ralph de Domfront, was not dead, but rather had been deposed by a council convened by Alberic of Ostia, a papal legate, in November 1139 in Antioch.
+However, Ralph went to Rome and was arguing to Pope Innocent II to be reinstated.
 Aimery appears to have waited a long time for his consecration after Ralph's dismissal.
 Until 1149 there is no mention of Aimery as patriarch, probably because Ralph was alive and the legitimacy of either was suspect.
 After the Battle of Inab in 1149, the victorious Nureddin besieged the city of Antioch, which was stoutly defended by Aimery and the Princess Constance until a relief force led by Baldwin III of Jerusalem arrived and dispersed the Muslims.
 Ralph probably died in 1149 and Aimery was accepted universally among Catholics.